GoogleCloudPlatform/python-docs-samples/dataflow/flex-templates/pipeline_with_dependencies/README.md

 Using a [custom SDK container image](https://cloud.google.com/dataflow/docs/guides/using-custom-containers) allows flexible customizations of the runtime environment.

-We use the custom container image both to preinstall all of the pipeline dependencies before job submission and to create a reproducible runtime environment.
+This example uses the custom container image both to preinstall all of the pipeline dependencies before job submission and to create a reproducible runtime environment.

-To illustrate customizations, we use a [custom base base image](https://cloud.google.com/dataflow/docs/guides/build-container-image#use_a_custom_base_image) to build the SDK container image.
+To illustrate customizations, a [custom base base image](https://cloud.google.com/dataflow/docs/guides/build-container-image#use_a_custom_base_image) is used to build the SDK container image.

-We include the Flex Template launcher in the SDK container image, which makes it possible to [use the SDK container image to build a Flex Template](https://cloud.google.com/dataflow/docs/guides/templates/configuring-flex-templates#use_custom_container_images).
+The Flex Template launcher is included in the SDK container image, which makes it possible to [use the SDK container image to build a Flex Template](https://cloud.google.com/dataflow/docs/guides/templates/configuring-flex-templates#use_custom_container_images).

 ```sh
 # Use a unique tag to version artifacts we build.